-Years later he stumbled across an interview Rothko did with TIME Magazine where after much to-ing and fro-ing he lost his temper and said; “Look, you’ve got sadness in you, I’ve got sadness in me, my works of art are places where the 2 sadnesses can meet and therefore both of us can feel less sad.” de Botton suggests this quote would have been a far more successful caption next to the paintings because it would have been a productive frame with which to enter a relationship with those artworks.
+Years later he heard an interview Rothko did with TIME Magazine in which he said “You’ve got sadness in you, I’ve got sadness in me, my works of art are places where the two sadnesses can meet – and therefore both of us can feel less sad.” de Botton suggests this quote would have been a far more successful caption next to the paintings because it would have been a productive frame with which to enter a relationship with those artworks.
 This alludes to what I think research craves too; a ‘productive frame’ in which to be viewed.

-But as theory became practice on the walls of the Rijksmuseum in their intervention (Art is Therapy, 2014), this interesting and valid point receded.
-On first glance, the museum appears unchanged until you notice extra captions/footnotes on big, yellow squares by Irma Boom, displayed with the charm of Passive Aggressive Notes, 2016.
-From this perspective they seem more like a disgruntled teacher’s notes on poorly executed homework than, what I’d hoped to be a bold new curatorial statement geared more towards pedagogy.
-However, when it comes to supporting materials in exhibitions, half of visitors say they want more of it and half don’t want it at all.
+But as theory became practice on the walls of the Rijksmuseum in their intervention (Art is Therapy, 2014), this interesting and valid point receded with the addition of a kind of post-it note commentary, displayed with the charm of Passive Aggressive Notes, 2016.
+They seemed more like teacher’s notes on poorly executed homework than a bold new curatorial statement geared more towards demystification.
+Saying this, when it comes to supporting materials in exhibitions, half of visitors say they want more of it and half don’t want it at all.
 This puts the curator in a position where they can almost never be right.
-The justified criticism of this intervention overshadows the better points contained in Armstrong & de Botton (2013):
+The justified criticism of this intervention overshadows the profound observations contained in their book (Armstrong & de Botton, 2013):

-- Society is moving away from religion, culture is suited to filling its shoes
+- Society is moving away from religion, with culture suited to filling its shoes

 - Distilling theory into something digestible for new or untrained eyes